DENT6807 Endodontics Clinical Practice I Part 1

 - This is the first year clinical practice unit in Endodontics in the Doctor of Clinical Dentistry course.
 The unit is taken over two semesters and parts 1 and 2 must be completed to fulfil the requirements of the unit.
 The unit involves the comprehensive examination, diagnosis and management of patients that have been referred to the Oral Health Centre of Western Australia (OHCWA) specialist Endodontic Clinic.
 Students are supervised during clinical sessions by specialist endodontists.
 On average, five half day sessions per week are devoted to the Endodontic Clinic over the three years of the course.
 Students are required to maintain a logbook, summarising all patients treated during their training, which is evaluated throughout the course.

-- Indicative assessments in this unit are as follows: (1) clinical logbook; (2) ongoing case assessments; and (3) oral examination.
+- Indicative assessments in this unit are as follows: (1) clinical logbook; (2) ongoing case assessments; (3) oral examination; and (4) professional behaviour assessment.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.